-Annex II of Publication 3722 modifies the HTS to provide for immediate and staged tariff reductions.
+Annex II of Publication 3722 modified the HTSUS to provide for immediate and staged tariff reductions.
 U.S. duties on all originating goods under the AUFTA will be eliminated effective January 1, 2022.

-This document provides instruction on the filing and acceptance of claims for preferential treatment of goods made under the US-AFTA.
+This document provides instruction on the filing and acceptance of claims for preferential treatment of goods made under the AUFTA.

-Section 203 of the US-AFTA Implementation Act specifies the general rules of origin to be used in determining if a good qualifies for preferential tariff treatment under the Agreement.
-The HTS has been amended to include General Note 28, which contains Rules of Origin, definitions and other provisions to determine whether a good originates under the US-AFTA.
+Section 203 of the AUFTA Implementation Act specifies the rules of origin used to determine if a good “originates” under the Agreement.
+The HTSUS has been amended to include General Note 28, the rules of origin, definitions, and other related provisions.

-Generally, under the US-AFTA, a good is originating where:
+Generally, under the AUFTA, a good is originating where:

-The good is wholly obtained or produced entirely in the territory of one or both of the Parties (no inputs from outside Australia or the U.S. or both);
+- The good is wholly obtained or produced entirely in the territory of one or both of the Parties (no inputs from outside Australia or the U.S. anywhere in the supply chain); or

-Each of the non-originating materials used in the production of the good undergoes an applicable change in tariff classification specified in General Note 28(n) (this is called a “tariff change rule” or “TCR”); or
+- Each of the non-originating materials used in the production of the good undergoes an applicable change in tariff classification specified in General Note 28(n) (this is called a “tariff change rule” or “TCR”); or

 Regional Value Content (RVC) Calculation Methods

-For most goods, the Agreement provides for two methods for calculating regional value content: (1) the build-up method, based on the value of originating materials; and (2) the build-down method, based on the value of non-originating materials.
-However, the regional value content for certain automotive goods must be calculated using the net cost method.
+For most goods, the Agreement provides for two methods to calculate regional value content (RVC): (1) the build-up method, based on the value of originating materials; and (2) the build-down method, based on the value of non-originating materials.
+However, for certain automotive goods, the regional value content must be calculated using a third method, net cost.